 Ireland funds the ILO through:

-- Assessed contributions paid by all ILO member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-From 2010 to 2018, Ireland contributed over US$ 31 million.
+- Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
+From 2016 to 2019, Ireland contributed US$ 5.2 million.

-- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
-From 2010 to 2019, Ireland contributed over USD 17 million.
+- Voluntary, non-core funding contributions earmarked for priority themes and projects.
+From 2016 to 2019, Ireland contributed US$ 7.9 million.

 Ireland’s support to ILO interventions